 Once a project is downloaded all project data will remain in the browser cache storage for at least two weeks unless you manually clear the browser history/cache.
 Data is very rarely automatically cleared by the browser.
 However, Safari will automatically purge cache assets after 7 days for web apps that have not been added to the home screen, so downloaded projects will no longer be available.

-The easiest way to share a project is to use the "Share" button located at the bottom right corner of the SonicMaps Player after a project has been loaded.
-This method generates a unique URL for the project that can be sent via email or social media.
+The simplest way to share a project is using the "Share" button located in the bottom bar menu of the SonicMaps Player, once the project has been loaded.
+This method generates a unique URL that can be shared via email or social media.

 The GPS signal is independent from a cellphone tower signal, so your position should be accurate even if a cellular network is not available.
 Accuracy will mostly depend on number of satellites available and the proximity of large structures (buildings, etc.)

 SonicMaps uses Location Services in your device to retrieve your location, which internally uses different methods to improve accuracy depending on the device and OS.
 These methods include using databases of cellular or WiFi networks near you, but the main source of accuracy is GPS.
 In optimal conditions a consumer-grade GPS sensor will generally provide between 2 and 5 meters horizontal precision.
 Take into account this limitation when designing your project by providing enough "padding" in your sound areas and avoid drawing areas which are too small.

 If using an iPad to run SonicMaps, please note that a built-in GPS chip is only found in Apple's Wi-Fi + Cellular iPad models.

 To upgrade your SonicMaps account please contact email@example.com.
 We will activate your new plan within the next 24 hours.
 Your account details will remain the same.